BioPhoton/Reactive-Architecture-and-UX-Patterns_Angular/projects/combining-streams/src/lib/exercises/combineLatest/docs/combineLatest.theory.md

 ## 💡 Gotcha(s)!

-Be careful, `combineLatest` will emit it's first value after **all** sources emitted at least one value.
+Be careful, `combineLatest` will emit its first value after **all** sources emitted at least one value.
 This can result in situations where no value ever gets emitted.

  ```Typescript